-Debug symbols pretty much open a game wide open to budding reverse engineers.
-These files make reverse engineering almost a piece of cake, giving useful names to each of the functions in an executable and sometimes even full local variable naming and source code references.
+Debug symbols left in games make reverse engineering almost a piece of cake, giving useful names to each of the functions in an executable and sometimes even full local variable naming and source code references.

-The Xbox is no different, although unlike the PS2 the debug symbols were not stored in the executables themselves, they were instead stored in an external file (normally a program database file or PDB).
+Unlike the PS2 the debug symbols for Xbox games were not stored in the executables themselves, they were instead stored in an external file (normally a program database file or PDB).

 These files are then used the the debugger on a special Xbox Debug unit to allow the developer to fix bugs in the compiled code.